Omar Itani — Lebanon

 “I want to see someone in a village in the south of Libya have the same access to quality care as a person living in Boston, because both of them are human,” says Aburawi.
 “Healthcare, preventive care, child and mother care – all that should be a right.”

-Aburawi grew up in Tripoli, where he studied medicine.
+Aburawi grew up in the city of AlKhums and studied medicine in Tripoli.
 He had been due to graduate in 2011, when political protests against the long-standing leader Col Gaddafi turned violent.

 When lectures and exams were cancelled, many of his peers fled to neighbouring countries, but Aburawi stayed on and helped set up a field hospital to treat victims of the violence.